nhb-309/010/README.md

-# 010
-basic webscraping using R, RSelenium and Chrome
+basic webscraping in Python and R.